Pitmaster BBQ Catering in Tucker, Georgia

 When the Event Location Needs a Closer Look

 When an event is around City of Tucker, we plan it differently than a backyard party or a simple office lunch.
-Load-in timing, nearby parking, hotel and pedestrian traffic, and the way guests reach the food line can all change whether truck service, Buffet Service, OR a staffed serving line is the better fit.
+Load-in timing, nearby parking, hotel and pedestrian traffic, and the way guests reach the food line can all change whether truck service, Service format a staffed serving line is the better fit.

 If the event involves outdoor spaces such as Tucker Recreation Center or Kelley C. Cofer Park, we treat it more like an outdoor setup.
 That means checking weather backup, guest paths, service placement, and whether the food line blocks the rest of the site.